 Wallpaper is a fantastic tool that can pack a huge visual punch.
-It's available in a seemingly unending variety of colors, patterns, and textures, and depending on what you choose it can be either big and bold or soft and subtle.
+It's available in a seemingly unending variety of colors, patterns, and textures, and depending on what you choose, it can be either big and bold or soft and subtle.
 What's also great about wallpaper is that it can be used in many different ways.
-If you want to incorporate wallpaper but aren't sure how consider one of these 9 ideas.
+If you want to incorporate wallpaper but aren't sure how, then consider one of these nine ideas.

 Cover the Walls

 The most classic use of wallpaper is to cover all the walls in a space.
 The key to making it work is to erase the memories of the garish patterns of the 1970s and the delicate florals of the 1980s and think in terms of contemporary colors, patterns, and styles.
 In certain rooms, a bold, graphic paper can look fabulous covering all the walls, while in other rooms a simple pattern or texture can create subtle interest.

 Covering either the top or bottom half of a wall with wallpaper is a great way to get the look without overwhelming the space.
 (Ideally, separate the papered and non-papered halves with some time of architectural molding such as chair rail.)
 This is another look that was popular in decades past, but it still appears regularly in rooms that lean towards traditional styles.
 A particularly popular approach is to cover the top half of the wall with paper and have paneling on the bottom half.
 It's a very classic look that will never go out of style.

 Install Two Papers on One Wall